 If not, small business owners in all states are now eligible to apply for low-interest Economic Injury Disaster Loans through the U.S. Small Business Administration (SBA).
 This program offers working capital loans worth up to $2 million to help bridge the gap, so you can cover accounts payable, fixed debt, payroll, and other operating costs.
 Find out more about these loans at sba.gov/disaster and see other advice for small businesses impacted by the coronavirus pandemic at sba.gov/coronavirus.

 “We know small businesses are feeling a great deal of uncertainty right now about their futures, and this disaster loan program can offer some stability and reassurance to help entrepreneurs get through the challenging times,” said SBA Illinois District Director Robert Steiner.

-Finally, your need to ensure that your messaging is relevant.
+Finally, you need to ensure that messaging is relevant.
 Businesses are refocusing their messages, emphasizing how they’re part of the community and being responsive to its needs.

 Other businesses, including many event-based ones, are donating their paid advertising slots, so the time can be used for public service announcements (PSAs), as a way to give back.

 “People are now looking for information.
 It’s one of the reasons why local broadcast television viewing is doubling during this crisis,” says Cain, “and your business can be part of the solution too.”